Airtable vs Monday.com: Which project management tool should you choose?

 - Powerful content planning capabilities.
 Airtable is perfect for social media companies since it allows you to easily plan and visualize your content calendar, share it with clients with a single link, work on getting approval in real-time, and set up automations to simplify publishing.
 It even has a content calendar template to get you started.

 - Structured reporting.
-Since Airtable was designed as a database with a spreadsheet-interface, you can use Airtable formulas to compute values and give structure to your data.
-This is great for presenting stakeholders, investors, and team members with a comprehensive set of information.
-Monday.com lacks this structure when presenting data, especially for bigger projects or tasks.
+Since Airtable was designed as a database with a spreadsheet interface, you can use Airtable formulas to compute values and give structure to your data.
+This is great for presenting stakeholders, investors, and team members with a comprehensive set of information. monday.com lacks this structure when presenting data, especially for bigger projects or tasks.

-“Though Monday.com offers social media templates, Airtable takes planning to the next level with easy-to-use integrations directly to Facebook or LinkedIn.
-You can even archive relevant Twitter posts to track trends and plan retweets.”
+"Though monday.com offers social media templates, Airtable takes planning to the next level with easy-to-use integrations directly to Facebook or LinkedIn.
+You can even archive relevant posts to track trends and plan your publishing schedule." - John Li, Co-founder and CTO of Fig Loans

 Airtable's limitations

-How much is it going to cost?
+How much does Airtable cost?

 Airtable free plan